YinkaOlusola/SQL/Nashville_housing_data_project/README.md

 **By working with the Nashville housing data, the project aims to provide valuable insights into the local real estate market and assist in making informed decisions related to buying, selling, or investing in properties in Nashville.**

+### This project was done using SQL Server Management Studio.